Obananob/AgroScan_1/README.md

 - Evaluation: Accuracy, Confusion Matrix, Precision/Recall
 - Streamlit frontend for real-time image upload and predictio
 - FastAPI backend to serve predictions and handle WhatsApp/SMS webhooks
-- Twilio integration for diagnosis alerts and treatment advice
+- Twilio integration for diagnosis and easy access

 ---
 ## 🖥️ How It Works